CrunchyData/pgSimload/doc/03_overview_of_flags_and_parameters.md

 directory, in a file named `LICENCE.md`.

 This flag is not supposed to be run with other parameters or flags.

+### **silent** (flag) [OPTIONAL]

+Executing pgSimload in any mode with that `-silent` flag added to the command line will remove the welcome banner of pgSimload when you execute it.
+That banner shows the copyright, name and version of the program, the mode you're currently using and a reminder to exit the program.

+When executing pgSimload in the `-silent` mode, please remember that you can exit pgSimload anytime by pressing the `ESC` key.

 ### **version** (flag) [OPTIONAL]